Y'know things that are all the rage? Blogs. Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

 Online illiteracy is rife

-· 924 words (kills about 5 mins)I thought it was a simple question: “Why do you never forget how to ride a bike?”
+· 924 words (wastes about 5 mins)I thought it was a simple question: “Why do you never forget how to ride a bike?”
 Yahoo Answers cropped up as the top result.
 I should have known better, but I clicked it.

 Naming today's musical period